 LispBM can encode values of 4 different types into the

-of a cons-cell.
+car or cdr of a cons-cell.
 How this works can

 be found in the earler walkthrough of lispBM.

-The 4 types that can be encoded are, symbol
+The 4 types that can be encoded are, symbol,

-and
+character, integer and

-.
+unsigned integer.
 All of these types are 28Bit.

 To be able to express computations on 32Bit values,

-, unsigned integer
+integer, unsigned integer and

-as well as arrays, a set of boxed types were
+float as well as arrays, a set of boxed types were

 introduced.